 Vignette 2 — Leslie

-Vignette 2 highlights Leslie Poblano, a student in Richmond and a Youth Fellow in our Youth Fellows Program, supported by the Transformative Climate Communities (TCC) grant.
+Vignette 2 shows Leslie Poblano, a student in Richmond and a Youth Fellow in our Youth Fellows Program, supported by the Transformative Climate Communities (TCC) grant.
 Leslie shares why riding is important to her daily life and how youth leadership and mobility are connected in her community.

 Vignette 3 — Dr. Daphne Miller